skial/regle/README.md

 Regle currently contains:

-- A [Hashids] port that generates short, unique, non-sequential ids from numbers.
+- An [Hashids] port that generates short, unique, non-sequential ids from numbers.
+- An [Optimus] port that obfuscation ids based on Knuth's multiplicative hashing method.

 ## Installation